Quick exit

 Sorry, there was a technical problem.
 Please try again.

-The Victim’s Code of Practice governs services provided to victims of crime by criminal justice agencies in England and Wales.
-It forms a key part of the wider government strategy to transform the criminal justice system by putting victims first, making the system more responsive and easier to navigate.
+The Victim’s Code of Practice (VCoP) was introduced by the Ministry of Justice (MOJ) in October 2013.
+It governs services to be provided to victims of crime by criminal justice agencies in England and Wales and forms a key part of the wider Government strategy to transform the criminal justice system by putting victims first, making the system more responsive and easier to navigate.

-The Commissioning Framework provided by the Ministry of Justice focuses on outcome-based commissioning which is far more effective for achieving the overarching aims of supporting victims to cope with the immediate impacts of crime and recover from the harm experienced.
+The Commissioning Framework 2013 provided by the MOJ focused on outcome based commissioning as an effective approach for achieving the overarching aims of supporting victims to cope with the immediate impacts of crime and recover from the harm experienced.